 And if you are one of those calculating sorts who wondered about the gigantic pile-up of flies in the exponential breeding example, here are some more details on that kind of insect horror: how bad it could get with cockroaches and compound interest formula.

-Hats, nets and emergency protectionIf you're caught in a bush-fly swarm and want instant relief, try a shopping bag.
-It works.
-Droop the handle in front of your face.
-The flies can't work it out.
+Most of the flies can't work it out.
 They stay outside.
 (For the reason why, see the "Bush-fly habits and flight performance" section above.)